-Now pull one layer of tissue paper at a time towards the middle, carefully peeling the pieces of paper apart to create a puffy flower.
+Now pull one layer of tissue paper at a time towards the middle, carefully peeling the pieces of paper apart to create large sized petals.

 Check out our Cinco de Mayo Party Guide for lots of DIY decor ideas, cocktails, and Cinco de Mayo recipes.

 - Sofrito Black Beans